symbol/symbol-docs/source/guides/multisig/creating-a-multi-level-multisig-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Announce the transactions together using an :ref:`AggregateBondedTransaction <aggregate-transaction>`.
+4. Announce the transactions together using an :ref:`aggregatebondedtransaction`.
 The **account #1** must lock ``10`` |networkcurrency| to announce the transaction.

 .. example-code::